swisskyrepo/PayloadsAllTheThings/Methodology and Resources/Active Directory Attack.md

 ## Privileged Access Management (PAM) Trust

 > PAM (Privileged access managment) introduces bastion forest for management, Shadow Security Principals (groups mapped to high priv groups of managed forests).
 These allow management of other forests without making changes to groups or ACLs and without interactive logon.
-Temporary Group Membership also introduced so perms only given for set time.
-Enumeration

 Requirements:
 * Windows Server 2016 or earlier